Cook smarter

 If you have a small collection (under 20 recipes) or the handwriting is too difficult for AI to read, typing recipes in by hand works fine.

 The advantage of manual typing: you can interpret as you go.
-"Cook until done" on the card becomes "roast at 375F for 35-40 minutes, until the internal temperature reaches 165F" in the digital version — if you know from experience what that means.
+"Cook until done" on the card becomes "roast at 375F for 35-40 minutes, until the internal temperature reaches 165F" in the digital version, if you know from experience what that means.
+It's a good chance to decode vague instructions and translate them into something any cook can follow.

 The downside: it's slow.
 Typing a detailed recipe takes 5-10 minutes per card versus 30 seconds with photo import.